AlCalzone/ioBroker.zwave2/README.md

 * Fixed the creation of some missing states (`Alarm Sensor CC` in idle state, `Multilevel Switch CC` V1/V2)
 * When a message should be sent to a node that is assumed to be dead, the node is now pinged first to check if it is really dead
 * Improved compatibility with devices that support `Notification CC V2+` but send `V1` commands.

-### 1.7.4 (2020-10-05)
-* Added a configuration file for `Electronic Solutions DBMZ EU`
-* Fixed a crash when receiving truncated messages
-* Fixed a crash when trying to send secure commands with an expired nonce (`Security CC requires a nonce to be sent!`)
-* Several fixes regarding battery-powered nodes (this should prevent the dreaded `E5` error on some thermostats, which was back since v1.7.0), including:
-  * Battery-powered nodes are actively sent to sleep again when they have no pending messages
-  * Compatibility queries are now discarded when the node is asleep, avoiding duplicate queries on wakeup
-  * Sending a node to sleep now continues to work even if it failed once

 ## License